Mystery Dungeon: Shiren the Wanderer: Development

 Shiren the Wanderer was developed by Chunsoft for the Super Famicom, with the core concept of repeated play, with the player improving their equipment and items each time they play, making progress through several playthroughs.
 The developers noted that Shiren the Wanderer differed from other Mystery Dungeon games in that the Chunsoft staff create characters themselves, allowing them to express the Mystery Dungeon series more fully than with the other games, which are set in already created worlds which Chunsoft cannot change.
 The game was developed in parallel with the Game Boy game Shiren the Wanderer GB, which used modified source code from the Super Famicom game.

+In an interview talking about the Mystery Dungeon series in 2016, both Koichi Nakamura and Seiichiro Nagahata talked about the development of this game.
+The project was handled with one goal in mind: being different from the 1980 video game Rogue by making it easier to play for anyone, from changing the user interface to upgrade the gameplay while staying true to the roguelike genre.
+Content from the previous game, Torneko's Great Adventure: Mystery Dungeon, were recycled such as the semi-transparent map and unidentified items, while other content that were not featured from the aforementioned game were added, such as stores in dungeons and jars that let the player put and take off items inside.
+These jars were balanced so players can have additional spaces in their inventory, but also accidentally break them if they were caught by a trap, which drops the stored items from the broken jars to the floor.
+Like in the previous game, Nagahata used spreadsheets with Microsoft Excel for managing data of monsters and items in order to balance the game more efficiently.

 The music was composed by Koichi Sugiyama, who made use of East Asian elements compared to his more European-styled Dragon Quest compositions, using instruments such as a shakuhachi flute.
 The scenario was written by Shin-ichiro Tomie and edited by Emiko Tanaka.
 In addition to the main story, Tomie wrote another scenario for the game, which the developers were unable to implement in the Super Famicom version.
 When creating the graphics, the development team faced challenges with the technical restrictions of the Super Famicom console: they were only able to use a limited number of colors, and were restricted to a 32×32 resolution for all graphics and actions.
 Later games in the series feature two programs – one for the story and one for dungeons – but the first Shiren the Wanderer only uses a dungeon program.
 This led to difficulties in portraying certain scenes, such as one where several townspeople are meant to appear, but the limitations of the dungeon program meant that only two non-player characters could be generated.